 Adam Khoo preaches Value Momentum, which is basically a mix of Fundamental Analysis (‘FA’) and Technical Analysis (‘TA’) that addresses 3 common tenets of investment.
-In answering what Singapore Stocks to buy, Heartland Boy puts on his FA cap and outlines 6 criteria that any Singapore Stock must pass before he decides to buy them.
+In answering what Singapore Stocks to buy in 2017, Heartland Boy puts on his FA cap and outlines 6 criteria that any Singapore Stock must pass before he decides to buy them.

 1.History of Consistently Increasing Revenue and Profits

 If you ask a group of people who is going to be the next Football World Cup champion, it is not surprising to hear these answers:

 “England” (Shockingly consistent in disappointing but still popular)

 The list goes on and the debate never ceases.
 The point Heartland Boy is trying to make is that it is a very unpredictable event.
 However, if you ask someone to predict who is going to be the next Netball World Champion and then proceed to show them this chart, you are probably going to get only 2 answers.